Meet Alex Caspero

 NOT anymore.
 The tables have completely turned.
 It’s all we can do to keep V up to 6PM and then BL and I hit the deck like the two exhausted newbie parents that we are.
 I barely crawl up the stairs at 8PM to get ready for bed and am asleep by 9 at the latest.
 If dinner isn’t at least prepped in some capacity, it’s a good bet that we are eating cereal or a fried egg sandwich again.
 (See also: I will take all of your tips for getting our babe to not wake up multiple times during the night.
 Are we insane for thinking about hiring a sleep consultant?)

-Since this meal prepping has been such a life-saver for us, I figured you’d want to know about it as well.
+Since this vegan meal prep has been such a life-saver for us, I figured you’d want to know about it as well.
 This complete guide shows you how I meal prep every week, tips for effortless meal prepping and go-to recipes.

 This list changes week to week, but the concepts don’t.